Why subscribe to The Bricklayer’s Daughter?

 Who I am

-I was born in Lynn, Massachusetts, and spent my formative years in and around Boston (Go Red Sox) for many years before moving south in 2002.
-Now I live with my Man, Jon Kardon, in two unique and magical places: New Orleans and Martha’s Vineyard.
+I was born in Lynn, Massachusetts, the proud granddaughter of Irish and Italian immigrants.
+I’ve been a writer and book nerd all my life.
+My first paid job was in the children’s room of my town’s public library.
+An alumna of Boston College and the Harvard Kennedy School, I spent my formative years in and around Boston (go Red Sox) before moving south in 2002.
+I live with Jon Kardon in two unique and magical places: New Orleans and Oak Bluffs, Massachusetts.